-A while back I had a tech who was having some trouble finding a 35 PSI make on fall pressure switch.
-In the catalog, one adjustable switch said (SPDT) but he didn't quite understand what that meant.
-In that case, it means single pole, double throw, and the “double throw” part means that the switch has terminals in both the close on rise and close on fall directions.
-Another common example of this sort of switch is a “3-way” light switch.
+A while back, I had a tech who was having some trouble finding a 35 PSI (2.41 bar) make-on-fall pressure switch.
+One adjustable switch in the catalog said (SPDT), but he didn't quite understand what that meant.
+In that case, it means single-pole, double-throw, and the “double-throw” part means that the switch has terminals in both the close-on-rise and close-on-fall directions.
+Another common example of this sort of switch is a “three-way” light switch.

-A double pole singe throw (DPST) switch that is quite common is a 2-pole contactor.
-It has two switches but they only open and close in one direction.
+A double-pole, single-throw (DPST) switch that is quite common is a two-pole contactor.
+It has two switches, but they only open and close in one direction.

 A common double-pole, double-throw (DPDT) switch in HVAC/R is the 90-340 relay (and many other relays), where it has two circuits, and they alternate between closed and open terminals.